 Manually assessing identity documents is difficult and unreliable whilst training staff to spot fraudulent identity documents is time-consuming and expensive.
 Technology can help to validate an identity document’s visible and non-visible security features to help you identify anything suspicious.

-If you’re asking different members of your team to take responsibility for Right to Work checks, how can you be sure that they are all checking documents in the same way?
+If you’re asking different members of your team to take responsibility for Right to Work checks, are you be sure they’re all checking documents in the same way?
 An electronic process walks your on-boarding teams through a consistent process, reduces the risk of unconscious bias and limits the chance of errors.

-You need to be able to store proof of Right to Work checks, including identity documents and make these available for inspection by UK Border Agency or Home Office officials if required.
-With electronic validation technology, results are stored in an archive or available for download into your HR systems for easy access in the future.
+You need to be able to store proof of Right to Work checks, including identity documents, and make these available for inspection by UK Border Agency or Home Office officials if required.
+Electronic validation technology stores results an archive or you can download them into your HR systems for easy access in the future.

 If an employee has work-restrictions, such as a time-limited visa, you need to make sure that you have a clear process for making the necessary follow-up checks.
 Right to Work software can let you know when checks are due.

 David joined TrustID in 2014 and oversees all product development and operational activities.
 Previously he spent 15 years delivering secure document processing solutions to government and private sector clients.

 Our Right to Work services are quick to set up, easy to use and affordable.
 Why not find out how they could help your business?

 Receive notifications from the TrustID blog direct to your inbox.
 Simply leave us your email address in the box below.